rfvgyhn/min-ed-launcher/README.md

     3. Check _Additional Command Line Arguments_
     4. Set the value to `/autorun /autoquit /EDH`
 8. Launch your game as you normally would in Epic
+#### Frontier
+1. Download the [latest release] for Windows
+2. Extract executables from the zip archive
+3. Place `MinEdLauncher.exe` in your Elite Dangerous install location so that it's in the same folder as `EDLaunch.exe`.
+   `MinEdLauncher.Bootstrap` is for Epic only and may be ignored.
+4. Create a shortcut to `MinEdLauncher.exe` by right-clicking it and selecting _create shortcut_
+5. Right-click the newly made shortcut and select _properties_
+6. Add the `/frontier profile-name` argument + your other desired arguments to the end of the _Target_ textbox (e.g. `C:\path\to\MinEdLauncher.exe /frontier profile-name /autorun /autoquit /edh`)
+7. Click _Ok_

+You can place this shortcut anywhere.
+It doesn't have to live in the Elite Dangerous install folder.

 ### Arguments
 #### Shared